Life at Wellington Place at Hartford

 What activities are available for those with dementia or Alzheimer's?

 Our staff are dedicated to providing residents with a sense of purpose.
-We coordinate individual and group activities based on personal history, interests, and special needs, with the goal of making a every day more meaningful and purposeful.
+We coordinate individual and group activities based on personal history, interests, and special needs, with the goal of making every day more meaningful and purposeful.

 How does the dining program work?

 Emphasizing choice is important in a dining program.
-We provide three full meals each day, plus snacks as requested.
+We provide three full meals each day, plus snacks and beverages as requested.
 Residents also have a kitchenette if they prefer to make snacks or light meals in their room.
 We have a community dining room where residents and families enjoy being together, but residents may also receive meals in their room.

 Can I bring my own things from home?